• Skip to main content

 Heat coconut oil in a kadai.
 Add fennel seeds and curry leaves and fry until curry leaves crisp up and fennel seeds aroma fills up.
 Add the grated coconut and chilli flakes and fry this for a minute.

-sliced onions being sauted
+sauteing finely sliced onions

 Add ginger-garlic paste and saute this on medium flame until it is cooked, onions become golden and you start loving the aroma - about 5 minutes.
 Don't try to rush this step.

-ground spices added to the sauted onions
+ground spices added to sauted onions

 Reduce the flame to low and add the spice powders - pepper, coriander and turmeric.
 Fry this on low for 5 minutes or until you love the aroma.
 Trust me and focus on the aroma you will start cooking with love rather than a chore.